UCSoftware/glassfrog-js/docs/POST.md

 ### POST

-These functions push data to GlassFrog with POST HTTP requests.
+These functions push data to GlassFrog and create new objects with POST HTTP requests.

 They return a JSON with the copy of the object that was created in the body.